Type B Cipher Machine: Fragmentary recovery of Japanese machines

 The United States obtained portions of a Purple machine from the Japanese Embassy in Germany following Germany's defeat in 1945 (see image above) and discovered that the Japanese had used a stepping switch almost identical in its construction to the one Leo Rosen of SIS had chosen when building a duplicate (or Purple analog machine) in Washington in 1939 and 1940.
 The stepping switch was a uniselector; a standard component used in large quantities in automatic telephone exchanges in countries like America, Britain, Canada, Germany and Japan, with extensive dial-telephone systems.
 The U.S. used four 6-level switches in each stage of its Purple analogs, the Japanese used three 7-level switches.
 Both represented the 20s cipher identically.
-Note however that these were not two-motion or Strowger switches as sometimes claimed: twenty-five Strolger-type (sic) stepper switches ...
+However, these were not two-motion or Strowger switches as sometimes claimed: "twenty-five Strolger-type (sic) stepper switches ...".

-Apparently, all other Purple machines at Japanese embassies and consulates around the world (e.g. in Axis countries, Washington, London, Moscow, and in neutral countries) and in Japan itself, were destroyed and ground into small particles by the Japanese.
-American occupation troops in Japan in 1945−52 searched for any remaining units.
+Apparently, all other Purple machines at Japanese embassies and consulates around the world (e.g. in Axis countries, Washington, London, Moscow, and in neutral countries) and in Japan itself, were destroyed beyond recognition by the Japanese.
+American occupation troops in Japan in 1945–52 searched for any remaining units.
 A complete Jade cipher machine, built on similar principles but without the sixes and twenties separation, was captured and is on display at NSA's National Cryptologic Museum.